jakestanley/setup_windows/README.md

 - ruby - for Sencha CMD
 - eclipse - Chocolatey should install the appropriate architecture version
 - googledrive - I can just use my work Google account to keep files in sync
-- thunderbird - for doing emails at work. this should be replaced as it's crap.
 - tortoisesvn
 - jdk (x86) - just in case the 32-bit JDK is needed for Eclipse or Spring, etc